Git Worktrees

 Workflow

-# 1. Create worktree for new work (from main repo)
+# 1. Create worktree for new work (slug = branch with / → -)

 # 2. Work there (open editor/Claude Code in that folder)

-# 3. After PR is merged — clean up from main repo
+# 3. After PR merges — confirm, then clean up from the main worktree

 Directory Layout